 Prerequisites: 18 hours of undergraduate psychology courses are required of all applicants.
-May include social psychology, learning, cognition, personality, statistics, research methods and measurements.
 Applicants to the Department of Psychology must be formally admitted to the department before they can enroll in classes.
-Any updates or changes to admission requirements may be found at www.apsu.edu/psychology/grad2.htm.
+Any updates or changes to admission requirements may be found at www.apsu.edu/psychology/grad.aspx